beakerandjake/advent-of-code-runner/CONTRIBUTING.md

 ## Tests
 [Jest](https://github.com/facebook/jest) is used for unit testing.
 There is no set coverage target, but the goal is to have as many quality tests as possible.

 Tests can be ran locally using the `npm test` command, you could also run `npm test -- --coverage` to see code coverage.

+Functions which are "private" should still be tested, they should be exported for testing and marked with the JSDoc comment `@private` tag.

 ## Releasing
 Releases are handled by the [publish workflow](https://github.com/beakerandjake/advent-of-code-runner/blob/main/.github/workflows/publish.yml).
 This workflow: